burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

           y(0);
 ```

 In C++11, in addition to NULL, you can use `nullptr`.
 That keyword stands for null pointer variable with type `std::nullptr_t.` The `nullptr` is convertible to **any pointer** type and to `bool`.
 ```cpp
     const int *x = nullptr;
 ```

-8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C (and C++) of an identical physical mapping of components from the beginning if they are the same.
+8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C (and C++) of an identical physical mapping of components of a structure types from the beginning if they are the same.

 9. In C and C++ there are the following guarantees for components of the variable with structure type (`struct`):
     * The components (members, fields) of the variable with structure type obtain addresses in *ascending order* as they are defined in the structure type.